contao/docs-archive/manual/en/05-system-administration/users-and-groups.md

 #### Front end preview

-As an administrator, you can switch to a particular member and preview the website with its rights and access restrictions.
+As an administrator, you can log in as a particular member and preview the website with its rights and access restrictions.
 This action is available in the members view.